joinpursuit/8-3-snack-a-log/README.md

 - Use unit tests to guide the building process
 - Deploy the applications online, so anyone can see them online

+## Submitting Your Work

+You and your partner

-## User Stories, Acceptance Criteria and Code Quality Rubric
+## Acceptance Criteria

 ### Back-end